Job hopping shouldn’t be your first instinct. Try ‘job crafting’ instead

 Increasing structural resources.
 As human beings, we have an innate desire to be in control of our day-to-day behaviors.
 As employees, however, this need for discretion might conflict with an organization’s pre-defined tasks and policies.

 If you’re feeling stifled—unable to work in ways that you know are more efficient or productive—it might be time to increase your structural resources.
-For example, if you feel like you are mindlessly going through the motions, completing tasks that seem unnecessary, consider proactively adjusting the tasks yourself.
+For example, if you feel like you are mindlessly going through the motions, completing tasks that seem unnecessary, make the decision to adjust the tasks.

-Document the rationale, experiment, evaluate, and iterate.
+Once you’ve proactively made this change, document the rationale, experiment, evaluate, and iterate.
 Such changes in structural resources can be beneficial in that they simultaneously allow you to engage in more fulfilling, autonomous activities, while also helping the organization improve.

 Increasing social resources.
 To fully realize your potential, it will be necessary to get ideas and suggestions from others.
 Unfortunately, organizations aren’t always equipped with plentiful opportunities to offer feedback, advice, or mentorship.